Here's an easy homemade candy cane recipe for making peppermint candy canes. Learn how to make them in your kitchen the old fashioned way.

-Here's a Christmas candy cane recipe for making homemade peppermint candy canes.
-Learn how to make them in your kitchen the old fashioned way, and you can even get the kids involved.
-Only, be sure there's an adult present to supervise the little ones around the boiling syrup as it gets extremely hot.
+You can even get the kids involved.
+Just be sure there's an adult present to supervise the little ones around the boiling sugar syrup, as it gets extremely hot.

 Bright red and white candy canes are part of the Christmas festivities for children of all ages.
-Whether eaten or wrapped in clear plastic and used as edible tree and package decorations, they are loads of fun and evoke loving memories of Christmas.
-Each plateful is handcrafted with love.
+Whether eaten or wrapped in clear plastic and used as edible tree and package decorations, they create loving memories of Christmas.

 The White House Cook Book (1913)

-It wouldn't be until the end of the nineteenth century, however, that the familiar red-and-white-striped "candy cane" appeared: the white representing Christ's sinless life and the red stripes representing the Blood of Christ and His sacrificial death on the cross for all humanity — "by whose stripes ye were healed."
+However, it wasn't until the end of the nineteenth century that the familiar red-and-white-striped candy cane appeared: the white representing Christ's sinless life and the red stripes representing the Blood of Christ and His sacrificial death on the cross for all humanity — "by whose stripes ye were healed."
 (I Peter 2:24)

-It's also claimed that the original candy canes were flavoured with peppermint since that flavour is very similar to the flavour of hyssop, a recognized Biblical symbol of sacrifice.
+It's also claimed that the original candy canes were flavored with peppermint since that flavor is very similar to the flavor of hyssop, a Biblical symbol of sacrifice.

-Interestingly, they were all tediously handmade until the 1950s, when Father Gregory Keller, a Roman Catholic priest, invented a machine to fully automate their production.
-Now, over two billion are prepared and sold annually worldwide.
+Interestingly, canes were all tediously handmade until the 1950s, when Father Gregory Keller, a Roman Catholic priest, invented a machine to fully automate their production.
+Now, over two billion are prepared and sold annually worldwide at Christmas.